TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

 that you depend on the extensions developers faithfully noting all dependencies in this config file.

-If you get an exception and can't even access the Extension Manager anymore because of it, you can uninstall / install extensions manually with :file:`PackageStates.php` as a last resort, see :ref:`install-extension-manually`
+If you get an exception and can't even access the Extension Manager anymore because of it, you can uninstall / install extensions manually with :file:`PackageStates.php` as a last resort, see :ref:`uninstall-extension-manually`

 .. tip::
    Be sure not to uninstall extensions by trial and error on production systems, expecially not under time pressure.